How I Made it in Marketing

 If you would like to apply to be a guest on How I Made It In Marketing, here is the podcast guest application – https://www.marketingsherpa.com/page/podcast-guest-application

-• Endurance is essential
+• Everything is learnable

 Discussed in this episode